membase/ns_server/README.markdown

 Sometimes during debugging/development you want smaller number of vbuckets.
-You can change vbuckets number by setting COUCHBASE_NUM_VBUCKET environment variable to desired number of vbuckets before creating new couchbase bucket.
+You can change vbuckets number by setting COUCHBASE_NUM_VBUCKETS environment variable to desired number of vbuckets before creating new couchbase bucket.

 ### Other tools